urcsc170/2020-fall-csc170/syllabus.md

 An introduction to Internet and Web technologies.
 Topics include Internet transport protocols, HTML5 and CSS3, Web page design and Website publishing.
 Emphasis is placed on fundamentals, design concepts and industry standards.
 Additional topics include: web site construction techniques, mobile design issues, and Search Engine Optimization (SEO).
 Programming with JavaScript will be introduced.

+*The course will be 100% online with asynchronous parts (the lectures), and synchronous parts (the labs)*

-## Course Section:<br>**CSC 170-1 - Intro to Web Development**
+## Course Section:<br>**CSC 170-1 - Intro to Web Development - Lecture**

 - Meeting Pattern: **Tues/Thurs 11:05 AM - 12:20 PM EDT**
 - Credits: **4.0**
 - Location: **Online Lecture (asynchronous, Panopto)**
-  - MANDATORY: students must watch recorded lecture videos in Panopto within 24 hours of being published on Tuesdays and Thursdays
+  - As scheduled, students must watch recorded lecture videos in Panopto within 24 hours of being published on Tuesdays and Thursdays

 ## Course Section:<br>CSC 170-2 - Web Page Design - Lab or<br>CSC 170-3 - Web Page Design - Lab

 - Meeting Pattern (CSC 170-2):  **Mon/Wed 11:05 AM - 12:20 PM EDT**
 - Meeting Pattern (CSC 170-3):  **Mon/Wed 12:30 PM - 1:45 PM EDT**
-- Credits: **0.0** (required)
+- Credits: **0.0** (required for lecture)

-- Location: **Gavett Hall Room 208** or **Live Online Meetings (synchronous, Zoom + recordings in Panopto)**
+- Location: **Live Online Meetings (synchronous, Zoom + recordings in Panopto)**
-  - MANDATORY: students on-campus must attend their scheduled lab session in-person, in Gavett Hall, subject to social distance and quarantine guidelines
-  - OR if unable to attend the in-person lab: students must attend their scheduled lab session via Zoom in real-time
+  - As scheduled, students must attend meetings via Zoom to work on selected assignments with TAs in real-time
-  - OR if unable to attend in real-time, watch recordings of the Zoom session in Panopto with 24 hours of being published on Mondays and Wednesdays
+  - OR if unable to attend in real-time, watch recordings of the Zoom session in Panopto within 24 hours of being published on Mondays and Wednesdays

 ## Course Information and Announcements